ketola/quarkus-modular-monolith/README.md

 # Quarkus Modular Monolith

-A base project for creating modular monolith architeture with Quarkus.
+A base project for creating modular monolith architecture with Quarkus.

-The project is divided in to applications and services:
+The project is divided into applications and services:

 applications:
 - example-application